 Buy Alibaba Shares With a Direct Stock Purchase Plan (DSPP)

 The most popular choice for trading stocks is to use a broker.
 However, there are other ways to buy shares, one of which is a Direct Stock Purchase Plan (DSPP).
 A DSPP allows you to purchase the shares directly from Alibaba.
-This exempts you from the per-transaction fee of brokers.
+Unlike a broker, a DSPP does not come with commissions or transaction fees.

-The downside of this is you have to open an account for each company, and you can't easily trade it in the open market.
+The downside of this is you have to open an account for each company, and you can't easily trade it on the open market.
 Also, Alibaba’s DSPP is not available to non-Chinese investors.